JHGFD82/sound_to_sight/README.md

 These tools are developed to assist in the process of turning music data into video projects.
 This includes the individual tasks of importing CSV files converted from MIDI using [MIDICSV](https://www.fourmilab.ch/webtools/midicsv/), cleaning and parsing the data, addressing potential visual quirks for keyboard-based instruments, assigning values based on spatial differences between notes, and exporting the data for use in other applications.

+Initial testing is being performed on "Six Marimbas" by Steve Reich, self-arranged in Logic Pro.
+Compatibility testing is being performed on "Music for 18 Musicians" by Steve Reich, arranged by [4aner](https://onlinesequencer.net/members/35034) on OnlineSequencer.net.

 ## Installation

 To be made available on PIP someday.